Specially Admitted Student

 Submit the following documents to the Office of Student Records by the deadline date.

-- ACT or COMPASS placement exam scores for course placement (scores should be no more than 5 years old), or take COMPASS exam at the NWACC Testing Center ($10 fee).
+- ACT or Accuplacer placement exam scores for course placement (scores should be no more than 5 years old), or take the Accuplacer exam at the NWACC Testing Center ($10 fee).
 You may skip this step if you have already taken a college-level Math or English course.*

 - Official copies of Previous College Transcripts, if you have not done so in the past.
 Bring an unofficial copy to your Advising Appointment.